kaby76/swigged.llvm/README.md

 ##### LLVMSharp (https://www.nuget.org/packages/LLVMSharp/3.9.1-rc3   https://github.com/Microsoft/LLVMSharp )

-LLVMSharp is the "semi-official" C# LLVM bindings library.
+LLVMSharp is the "semi-official" C# LLVM bindings library from Microsoft.
 While it is a NET Core API, it appears it cannot be used with NET Framework applications--at least I have had no luck in doing so.
 The bindings are generated from in program contained within the project, .